dcrankshaw/datascience-sp14/lab3/refine-and-eda.md

 Finally, OpenRefine supports calling out to webservices as part of its cleaning process.
 This means that we can pretty easily integrate data from other sources all in this tool.
 More on external integration next week!

+# Exploratory Data Analysis

+Exploratory data analysis (EDA) is the process of summarizing datasets to help understand their main characteristics.
+It's an approach that was championed by [John Tukey](http://en.wikipedia.org/wiki/John_Tukey) and led directly to the development of the S (and later R) programming languages, and indirectly to environments like pandas and iPython - that is, the tools you're using are *built* for EDA.

+The collection of tools used to perform EDA is large and we will cover more of them later in the class, but for today, we're going to look at two of them - summary statistics and histogramming.

+You've already seen both of these in the last class - but this time we'll go into a little more depth and see how we can can use these tools to better "get to know" our data.

+## Loading our cleaned dataset.

+In OpenRefine, export your dataset to a csv file using the "Export" button at the top right.
+If you haven't changed your project name, it will be saved to a file called `~/Downloads/emdata-tsv.csv`.

+Now, fire up an ipython notebook with the command `ipython notebook` from the terminal.

+In a new notebook, import pandas and load your dataset.

+    import pandas as pd
+    data = pd.read_csv("~/Downloads/emdata-tsv.csv")

+Next, make sure you understand the basic properties of your data - its size and shape, etc.

+    data.describe()
+    data.shape()
+    data.Country.describe()
+    data.Type.describe()

+### DIY
+1. Make sure you've loaded your cleaned dataset.
+2. Given the output of above - what's the largest number of people killed by a single disaster?

+## Digging into Conditional Distributions
+Knowing the summary statistics for our whole dataset is great, but what if we want to know summary statistics for a field by disaster type?

+Pandas makes that really easy with the split/apply/combine strategy we talked about last time.
+Try the following command:

+    data.Cost.groupby(data.Type).describe().unstack().sort(columns='mean')

+What have we done here?
+We've taken the cost column and grouped it by type.
+We've then applied the summary statistics to each group and called "unstack" which just reshapes the result for us to make things a little more readable.
+Finally, we've sorted by the 'mean' column - this tells us the average cost of a given disaster by type.

+At the top, we see that traffic accidents are least costly.
+At bottom, we see that Drought is most costly.

+### DIY
+1. Come up with an expression to compute the total # of people killed by Type - which is highest?
+Second highest?

+## Plotting distributions and seeing relationships.
+Now let's look at some plots of our data to understand it better.
+We'll look at two tools here, but there are many more.

+### Box Plots
+Box plots are a visual representation of the same kind of information that we saw in our descriptive statistics.
+Namely, they let us look at things like mean, median, min, max, and IQR (middle 50%) of some set of data.
+They also show outliers.

+Try these commands out:

+    ax = data.boxplot(column='Cost', by='Type', figsize=(12,12), rot=90, grid=False)
+    ax.set_yscale('log')

+With these commands we're plotting cost by type and seeing the results visually.
+*Note, because of the heavy skew in the data, we've plotted on a log scale.*

+### Scatter Matrixes
+A scatter plot matrix is a powerful tool to help you identify relationships between pairs of columns in your dataset.

+Try this command in your notebook:

+    _  = pd.scatter_matrix(data[['Cost','Killed','Affected','Duration']], figsize=(12,12))

+Here, we're plotting the relationships between Cost, Killed, Affected, and Duration across the whole dataset.
+Do you notice any patterns?

+#### DIY
+1. Write down a pattern you see when looking at the dataset visually that wasn't previously evident.